keithpitt/DKSocial/Readme.markdown

 ## Installation

-Copy the files from "Classes" and "External" into to your project folder, and add them to your Xcode project.
+Copy the files from `Classes` and `External` into to your project folder, and add them to your Xcode project.

 Then define the following in your project somewhere: